This post may contain affiliate links.

 Granny squares are easy and fun to crochet.
 In fact, the classic granny square is a great beginner crochet pattern to try – even if you are new to crochet.

 I’ve written the following granny square tutorial with beginners in mind.
 The pattern is easy to follow (and easy to memorize!) and will get you started on your first granny square project in no time!

-Once you master the basic granny square technique, you’ll be able to make all kinds of cozy creations: granny square blankets, sweaters, bags, or more!
+Once you master the basic granny square technique, you’ll be able to make all kinds of cozy creations: a granny square blanket, a sweater, a bag, or more!

-Grab your favorite hook, and let’s get starting crocheting!
+Grab your favorite hook, and let’s get started crocheting!
 Keep reading for the full tutorial.
 And make sure to scroll to the bottom of the post for a free, printable written pattern.

 What is a granny square?